gsusgg/ComfyUI_CozyGen/README.md

 ### 2. Install Python Dependencies

+(This node only requires aiohttp, which should already be installed with ComfyUI.)

-CozyGen requires a few Python packages.
+CozyGen requires the aiohttp Python package.
 Navigate into the `ComfyUI_CozyGen` directory and install them using `pip`.

 ```bash
 cd custom_nodes/ComfyUI_CozyGen